BenKBreen/AmericanSignLanguage/README.md

 The Tensorflow CNN model was trained on data from the Kaggle American Sign Language competition.
 Information can be found [here](https://www.kaggle.com/competitions/asl-fingerspelling).

+# Acknowledgements

+I would like to thank my mentor Artem Yankov for guiding me through this project.